themendu/covid_from_ctscan/README.md

 # covid_from_ctscan
 Model which can predict COVID-19 positive case from axial lung CT-scan images.The model may not detect COVID-19 affected patients who are yet to develop pneumonia symptoms.It can only predict COVID-19 pneumonia cases from normal healthy images.
+This work in any way does not claim any perfect method of detection.

 # Hypothesis
-I have noticed in the internet how researchers have noticed white patches in the boundary of lung CT scans.This gave me motivation to develop a model which can detect the probablity of a CT scan,affected with COVID-19.The videos([Video-1](https://youtu.be/3ttAFm9wKPg) and [Video-2](https://youtu.be/xUuNr_EFlBM)) attached explains the hypothesis in a better way.
+Researchers have noticed white patches in the boundary of lung CT scans in COVID affected patients.This is the motivation to develop a model which can detect the probablity of a CT scan,affected with COVID-19.The videos([Video-1](https://youtu.be/3ttAFm9wKPg) and [Video-2](https://youtu.be/xUuNr_EFlBM)) attached explains the hypothesis in a better way.

 # Data
-For the data collection I have used three public data sources:- 1.[Kaggle](https://www.kaggle.com/luisblanche/covidct) 2.[Github](https://github.com/ieee8023/covid-chestxray-dataset) 3.[Github](https://github.com/shervinmin/DeepCovid/tree/master/data)
+Three public data sources:- 1.[Kaggle](https://www.kaggle.com/luisblanche/covidct) 2.[Github](https://github.com/ieee8023/covid-chestxray-dataset)
+3.[Github](https://github.com/shervinmin/DeepCovid/tree/master/data)

-I belive that the data is accurate and ensured that  no image is repeated by me while modelling.But still the data collected must represent the data from a larger group of people,which may be available later.
+No data sample is repeated while modelling.But still the data collected must represent the data from a larger group of people,which may be available later.

 Link to the custom dataset generated is found [here](https://drive.google.com/open?id=1oz2m4DQ4UsKggPm76KKFTqH8Lt8JcxuF).